NethukaNethsaraRanasinghe/Nex-Ai-Discord-Bot/README.md

-# Nex Ai Discord Bot V1 (This project is no longer will update)
+# Nex Ai Discord Bot V1 (This project is no longer will update.
+Thank you Enderman330 and Livegamer101 fr!)

 ## Features and commands 🌟